(Last updated on: 27/01/2021)

 Where is Bentota?

 Located in the Galle District of the Southern Province of Sri Lanka, Bentota lies on the coast.
 It’s around 40 miles (as the crow flies) south of the capital city, Colombo.
 It’s a haven for tourists because of its beauty and attractions, but it’s not somewhere that’s overcrowded.
+In my opinion, it is one of the best beaches in Sri Lanka for families.

 Getting to Bentota is fairly straightforward.
 The nearest international airport is Bandaranaike International Airport in the capital – you can fly into here from places such as Melbourne, Kuala Lumpar, Chennai and Dubai.
 We flew direct from London with Sri Lankan Airways and got a great price on Skyscanner.